Piteli02/Beyond-Glucose/README.md

 # Swift Student Challenge 2024 - Beyond glucose
-"Beyond glucose" is an interactive experience made for Ipad that aims to create awareness about diabetes and the prejudices that people with this disease face.
-Furthermore, the project was carried out for submitting to Swift Student Challenge.
+"Beyond glucose" is an interactive experience made for iPad that aims to create awareness about diabetes and the prejudices that people with this disease face.
+Furthermore, the project was carried out for submitting to Swift Student Challenge 2024.

 ## Fonts of research
 ### World Health Organization